 Donna gets everything back in order.
 At 6:00AM, it's time for breakfast.

 Donna weighs out the meals for all the primates.
 Each one is a little picky.
 She knows who won't eat mangoes and who loves cooked fish.
 She keeps everything in easy-to-read charts and makes sure that her animals get a nice rotation of grub—no one likes eating the same meal every day, not even primates.

 Unless it's bugs in another primate's hair; they're always down for that.

 Donna fortifies all the meals with extra vitamins to keep everyone healthy and strong.
-The vet, Charlie, checks in occasionally to make sure everyone is healthy, but Donna is good at keeping her crew in tip top shape.
+Charlie the veterinarian checks in occasionally to make sure everyone's healthy, but Donna's great at keeping her crew of simian friends in top shape.
 After the first feeding, Donna makes the rounds to get the gang up and moving.

-Donna snags a quick lunch: an Odwalla Bar and a handful of almonds, and then makes a call to San Diego to check on the grant she is co-writing with the primate director there.
-They are looking to get money to fund an outreach program for kids to learn about the more exotic primates.
+Donna snags a quick lunch and makes a call to San Diego to check on the grant she's co-writing with the primate director there.
+They're looking to get money to fund an outreach program for kids to learn about the more exotic primates.